svm-suite/svm-suite.github.io/README.md

 )
 ```

 is analogous to the one in [4.1. temporary data storage](#41-temporary-data-storage).
 The only difference is that we use permanent storage cells.
 Such use stores data in the file system while `PERM` sections hold paths to specific files.
+Relatedly, `perm` sections refer to those files.
 Permanent data storage introduces referential opaqueness from the outside world of the process.

 ### 4.3. pattern matching

 We can also define multiple `COMPUTE` steps with the same `CURRENT` state which may introduce possible branching choices.
-In such case, as the next computing step, *compute-stateful.svm* chooses to ignite the first available step from the top of the code, whose `INPUT` matches against the memory cell contents.
+When the next computing step may land at multiple steps, *compute-stateful.svm* service chooses to select the first available step with the same name, from the top of the code, whose `INPUT` matches against the memory cell contents.
 Thus, the example:

 ```
 (